momekky36/TomatoGuard/README.md

 **No GPU?** Use [Google Colab](https://colab.research.google.com/) (free T4 GPU) — upload this repo, run the same commands, training takes ~10-20 minutes for the full dataset.

-## Deploying the demo (optional, makes a great CV link)

-Push this repo to GitHub, then create a free
-[Hugging Face Space](https://huggingface.co/spaces) (Gradio SDK), point it at your repo, and you get a live public URL you can put directly on your resume/LinkedIn — e.g. "Try it live: huggingface.co/spaces/yourname/tomato-guard".

-## Suggested CV / resume bullets

-Pick 2-3.
-The first uses the real number this build achieved; swap in your transfer-learning number once you run that track on Colab (likely higher):

-- *Built an end-to-end computer vision pipeline (PyTorch) that classifies 10 tomato leaf conditions, training a CNN from scratch on 2,000 real-world images and reaching 92% test accuracy (0.92 macro-F1) on a held-out test set, single-CPU, with no pretrained weights.*
-- *Implemented a transfer-learning track (EfficientNet-B0 + ImageNet
-  weights) projected to reach ~95-98% accuracy on the full 18,000-image dataset, demonstrating the accuracy/data/compute tradeoff vs. training from scratch.*
-- *Addressed real-world class imbalance (14x skew between classes) using weighted sampling and macro-F1 model selection instead of raw accuracy.*
-- *Implemented Grad-CAM explainability to visualize model decision regions, and shipped an interactive Gradio web demo for non-technical users.*
-- *Designed a modular, reproducible ML pipeline (data prep, training, evaluation, explainability, deployment) with checkpointing and early stopping.*

-## Possible extensions (good "future work" talking points in interviews)

-- Swap in object detection (YOLO) to localize multiple lesions per leaf, not just classify the whole image.
-- Add a second crop (potato, grape — also in PlantVillage) to show generalization.
-- Quantize/export to ONNX or TFLite for on-device mobile inference.
-- Active-learning loop: route low-confidence predictions to a human reviewer and retrain on corrected labels.

 ## Credits & license